ubc-library-rc/intro-machine-learning/content/Common Algorithms.md

 ## Model evaluation

 Once a model is trained, it needs to be evaluated to measure its performance.
 Model evaluation is a critical step in the machine learning workflow as it helps determine the quality of a trained model and its ability to make accurate predictions or decisions on new, unseen data.
-Some common techniques for model evaluation include cross-validation, where the model is trained and evaluated on multiple subsets of the data, and holdout evaluation, where a portion of the data is reserved for testing.
+Some common techniques for model evaluation include **cross-validation**, where the model is trained and evaluated on multiple subsets of the data, and **holdout** evaluation, where a portion of the data is reserved for testing.
 Model evaluation also involves visualizing and analyzing the model's predictions, error rates, and other performance metrics.
 The choice of metric depends on the type of problem, such as classification or regression, and the desired outcome of the model.

 **Overfitting** occurs when a machine learning model learns to perform well on the training data but fails to generalize to new, unseen data.
 This means that the model may have learned the training data too well, including noise or irrelevant patterns, and fails to generalize to new data.
 Overfitting can result in a model that has high accuracy on the training data but performs poorly on test data or real-world data. **Underfitting** occurs when a machine learning model fails to capture the underlying patterns or complexity in the training data.
 Underfitting can occur when a model is too simple or lacks the capacity to learn the relevant patterns in the data.